hjtb/Doom-Quiz/README.md

 I found a fix on [w3schools](https://www.w3schools.com/howto/howto_css_bullet_color.asp) that did exactly what I needed.

 * **Bug**
-The space marine font did not work on mobile
+The answer, mute and how to buttons weren't displaying on mobile

 * **Fix**
-I found a 1980s gaming font on [Google Fonts](https://fonts.google.com/specimen/Press+Start+2P#standard-styles) that would fit in with the retro game theme.
+I found a 1980s gaming font on [Google Fonts](https://fonts.google.com/specimen/Trade+Winds?query=trade) that replaces amazdoomleft quite well and I also found a similar one called orbitron which matches .
 It isn't as good as the space marine font but it's better than no text.
 I will have to search for another fitting back up.

 ## **Deployment**
  https://hjtb.github.io/Doom-Quiz/